What exactly is fatigue?

 Fatigue and surgery

-After surgery, you might be exhausted and not in the mood to move around.
+After, you might be exhausted and not in the mood to move around.
 And that’s completely understandable — your tinana has just been through a lot.

 To help you heal faster, your care team will probably want you doing some light activity soon after surgery.
 Moving can give you an energy boost, keep your mind active and also help with constipation.
 Constipation (not being able to poo easily) is uncomfortable and can be stressful for your tinana.
 The fatigue can last a few weeks or even a bit longer.